goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/interface-and-layers.md

 Now you can use `Joker`, `Cyclone`, and `Trigger` as `GaiaMemory`.
 As long as the implementations comply with the interface, the implementation can substitute each other.
 This is known as [Liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).

 Let's continue with `WDriver` implementation.
-Notice that we will use `GaiaMemory` interface as `WDriver` constructor parameter.
+Notice how we use `GaiaMemory` interface as `WDriver` constructor parameter.
 The code is as follows:

 ```python